siomarapantarotto/ATMConsulting/README.md

 * [Thanks and how to contribute](#thanks-and-how-to-contribute)

 ## General info
-ATMConsulting is a simple ANDROID APPLICATION SAMPLE to advertise a fictional IT consulting company.
+ATM Consulting is a simple ANDROID APPLICATION SAMPLE to advertise a fictional IT consulting company.

 The APP uses a Navigation Drawer as lateral menu and it implements the "onNavigationItemSelected" method with the following options: